AlexandreGazagnes/Unilasalle-Public-Resources/README.md

   </tr>
 </table>

-This public repository contains the notebooks and the data used for both
+This public repository contains the notebooks and the data used for both :
-- 2nd Year - Practical Statistical tests
+- **2nd** Year - Practical Statistical Tests
-- 4th Year - Data Analysis with Python
+- **4th** Year - Data Analysis with Python

 The repository is organized in two main directories: `2a-statistical-tests` and `4a-data-analysis`.